-8.1.1.5 Species at Risk
+8.1.5 Species at Risk

-Species evolve to survive in particular ecological niches over time.
-When changes occur in the environment through either natural or man-made processes, a species may become at risk of extinction if these changes negatively influence its persistence upon the landscape.
-The goal of species at risk management is to prevent a species from becoming extinct and facilitate species recovery.
 Species at Risk are species that are legally listed as Threatened or Endangered under the Federal Species at Risk Act (SARA), and fish species that has a final Federal Recovery Strategy, or non-fish species that has a final BC Implementation Plan.
+Cawak ?qin Forestry maintains suitable marbled murrelet nesting habitat and Goshawk Wildlife Habitat Areas (WHAs) consistent with the BC Implementation Plan developed for both species.

-8.1.1.6 Species of Significant Concern
+8.1.6 Species of Significant Concern